-Your Senses will be Teased
+Prepare your Senses to be Teased

-Highlights of my Visit:
+Highlights of our visit:

-Following Her Tuscan Bliss
+Following Your Tuscan Bliss

-Cinzia and Aldo found this Tuscan styled farmhouse which was in need of a loving hand and a bit of architectural vision; with this they created the perfect little nook for romantic getaways, country styled vacations and relaxing retreats.
-Opening the rooms up to create a welcoming environment with natural light, inviting spaces, a soft and easy decor with a distinctly country style slant.
+Cinzia and Aldo found this Tuscan styled farmhouse which was in need of a loving hand and a bit of architectural vision; with this, they created the perfect little nook for romantic getaways, country-styled vacations and relaxing retreats.
+Opening the rooms up to create a welcoming environment with natural light, inviting spaces, a soft and easy decor with a distinctly country slant.
 They have fully embraced idea of Tuscan hospitality and it is centered around a peaceful, easy-going atmosphere.

-Though Cinzia has a wide repertoire in the kitchen including many Italian specialities, she enjoys cooking more of the sweets.
-She tempted me with recipes of banana bread, nut bread, American style muffins and….Scottish pancakes.
-These are small and thick and she serves them with a selection of her homemade jams (apricot and fig are on the top of the list), a local honey, a syrup of agave and for those who just can’t do without, she does have some maple syrup.
+Though Cinzia has a wide repertoire in the kitchen including many Italian specialities, she enjoys baking sweets.
+She tempted me with recipes of banana bread, nut bread, American style muffins and Scottish pancakes!
+These are small and thick and she serves them with a selection of her homemade jams (apricot and fig are on the top of the list), a local honey, a syrup of agave and, for those who just can’t do without, she does have some maple syrup.

 Not Just a B&B

 Breakfast is served in a separate structure located in front of the B&B, where the guests will find a full kitchen.
-Heidi and Lorenzo encourage their guests, especially in high season to make their own evening meals, taking full advantage of the cosy atmosphere and the exceptional views.
-Heidi explained that so many times, guests come and find that once they have come home from a day of traveling, exploring and hiking they really just want to stay at home, making their own meals and enjoying the peace and quiet of the Mugello hills.
+Cinzia and Aldo encourage their guests, especially in high season, to make their own evening meals, taking full advantage of the cozy atmosphere and the exceptional views.
+Cinzia explained that so many times, guests come and find that once they have come home from a day of traveling, exploring and hiking they really just want to stay at home, making their own meals and enjoying the peace and quiet of the Mugello hills.

 It has a delightful headboard and made me think of a romantic weekend escape.
-The ground floor, showcases Lorenzo's passion of collecting vintage objects; he has turned his attention to buying and trading in vintage bikes made in stainless steel.
+The ground floor, showcases their passion for collecting vintage objects; he has turned his attention to buying and trading in vintage bikes made in stainless steel.
 In addition, the ground floor also hosts another bedroom with two single beds, ideal for kids.

-Inside and Outside, Designed for Pleasure
+Inside and Outside, Designed for Leisure

 Upstairs, there is a small kitchen which is just the right size for making a quick snack, a very light meal or a cup of tea in the afternoon.
 This floor accommodates a large double bedroom with panoramic views on both sides of the house and the extra plus of a full size single bed.
 The room is done in natural wood, soft ivory colors and has a delightful mural of little birds flitting from place to place.

 If you prefer to stay inside your room in front of the window with the hillsides displayed or hiking the numerous paths that run up and down, back and forth then a stay at B&B Le Due Volpi will offer you the perfect setting.
-And if discovering the delights of small Tuscan towns, the historic city center of Florence or just lazing by the pool soaking in the sun, the silence and the colors of the garden are more your style, Heidi and Lorenzo have just what you are looking for.
+And if discovering the delights of small Tuscan towns, the historic city center of Florence or just lazing by the pool soaking in the sun, the silence and the colors of the garden are more your style, Cinzia and Aldo have just what you are looking for.